-How to Administer a Trust
+How to Administer a Trust in California

 The Trust Administration process can be very time-consuming depending on the circumstances on the case and whether the Trustee decides to hire an attorney for assistance or to handle it themselves.
 Settling a large estate with multiple beneficiaries and several accounts and properties is obviously going to take more time to complete than a modest estate with only a few accounts and properties.
 Remember, as a Trustee, it is important to responsive and efficient with the attorney, because lack of response can lead to complications such as tax issues, title problems, and disagreements with beneficiaries.
 Most Trust and Estate litigation cases start simply because of the Trustee’s lack of communication with the beneficiaries and the Trustee’s lack of knowledge of their duties and responsibilities.